EugenMayer/concourse-pipeline-templateer/README.md

 ## WAT

+A Concourse pipeline and it's defintion in `pipeline.yaml` becomes huge, clunky and messy very fast. `ctpl` to the rescue.

-This tool enables you to split your `pipeline.yml` into several splitted, structural files - as many as you like - and compiles it for usage with `fly`.
+This tool enables you to split your `pipeline.yml` into several structural files - as many as you like - and compiles it for usage with `fly`.
 The`pipeline.yml` has properly merged `jobs`/`resource_types`/`resources`/`groups`

+You can split as granular as you like.

 **Check some example projects**

 - [concourse-app-release-lifecycle-example](https://github.com/kw-concourse-example/concourse-app-release-lifecycle-example)